- What is the 10 year rule on long residence?

 Where there are no family, friends or social networks in the country of return that is not in itself a very significant obstacle to integration – many people successfully migrate to countries where they have no existing ties.

 Where there is credible evidence that an applicant cannot speak any language which is spoken in the country of return, this will not in itself be a very significant obstacle to integration unless they can also show that they would be unable to learn a language of that country, for example because of a mental or physical disability.

-Judges might potentially take a more reasonable view.
-In the case of Secretary of State for the Home Department v Kamara EWCA Civ 813 Sales LJ held:
+Judges might take a more reasonable view.
+In the case of Secretary of State for the Home Department v Kamara EWCA Civ 813, Lord Justice Sales held:

 In my view, the concept of a foreign criminal’s “integration” into the country to which it is proposed that he be deported, as set out in section 117C(4)(c) and paragraph 399A, is a broad one.
 It is not confined to the mere ability to find a job or to sustain life while living in the other country.
 It is not appropriate to treat the statutory language as subject to some gloss and it will usually be sufficient for a court or tribunal simply to direct itself in the terms that Parliament has chosen to use.
 The idea of “integration” calls for a broad evaluative judgment to be made as to whether the individual will be enough of an insider in terms of understanding how life in the society in that other country is carried on and a capacity to participate in it, so as to have a reasonable opportunity to be accepted there, to be able to operate on a day-to-day basis in that society and to build up within a reasonable time a variety of human relationships to give substance to the individual’s private or family life.

 This article was originally published in May 2017 and has been updated so that it is correct at the new date of publication shown.
-Thanks to Nath Gbikpi for her assistance with both the original and the subsequent update.
+Thanks to Nath Gbikpi for her assistance with both the original and with subsequent updates.